 After this preparation, state your scope, evidence, sample process, MOQ and quality records clearly in the supplier profile.
 Use TR2B contract manufacturing category for the relevant category, the TR2B overview guide for profile setup and TR2B service pages when service listing is the right next step.

-To make the From Available Capacity to Qualified RFQs: A Supplier Response Playbook decision stronger, continue with these related checks before choosing a supplier or approving production.
+Related checks for From Available Capacity to Qualified RFQs: A Supplier Response Playbook: review these pages before supplier approval or production release.

 - How Contract Manufacturers Find Customers